The statistical measures P-value and Q-value are defined through frequentist properties of certain procedures. Namely,

 Probability and Bayes rule

 Example 4.2.
-Suppose we have a medical test for a disease \(D\) which has sensitivity of \(\alpha = 0.99\) (that is, gives a positive result in 99% of true cases) and specificity of \(\beta = 0.99\) (that is, gives a false positive result in 1% of healthy individuals).
-What is the probability that individual who in a population screening tests positive (\(+\)) truly has the disease, when the prevalence \(K\) of the disease is (a) 10% or (b) 0.1%?
+Suppose we have a medical test for a disease \(D\) which has sensitivity of \(\alpha = 0.99\), that is, gives (correctly) a positive result for 99% of true cases, and specificity of \(\beta = 0.99\), that is, gives (correctly) a negative result for 99% of healthy individuals.
+What is the probability that an individual who in a population screening tests positive (\(+\)) truly has the disease, when the prevalence \(K\) of the disease is (a) 10% or (b) 0.1%?

 Answer 4.2.